What is dermatitis neglecta?

 Patients often deny a lack of cleanliness.

 What are the clinical features of dermatitis neglecta?

 Clinical features of dermatitis neglecta include:

 - Localised hyperpigmented patches or verrucous plaques with adherent, flaking scale

 - Evolution over 2–4 months

-- Involvement of trunk, genitalia, limbs, and face; and surgical sites, for example, after pacemaker insertion or cataract extraction [2–8].
+- Involvement of trunk, genitalia, limbs, face, and surgical sites (eg after pacemaker insertion or cataract extraction) [2–8].

 Lesions are generally asymptomatic but may be cosmetically bothersome for some patients.